-Also, the experiments were designed to include different experimental variants grouped in the two procedures to test the specific variables (substance, time, concentration), so as to be able to perform comparisons, statistical analysis and data interpretation.
+Table 1.
+The experimental design for capped brood treatments by normal vaporization and by brushing the volatile acids concentration), so as to be able to perform comparisons, statistical analysis and data interpretation.
 The plants used in the extract are medicinal and aromatic plants, containing active substances recognized for positive effect on the honeybee digestive system and anti-repellent effect.
 The sugar role was to assure a good adherence of formula on the comb surface, to better maintain the formula substances in the porous structure of the cap.
-Thus, the formula based on formic and acetic acid (FAAB 65&80%), as well as some plant extracts and sugar, was specially created to decrease the concentrations of acids, to include the necessary active substances for the best efficacy on varroa mites' mortality, to have a good adherence, as well as to help attract honeybees after treatment to take care of the treated brood in a shorter period of time after treatment.
+Thus, the formula based on formic and acetic acid (FAAB 65 & 80%), as well as some plant extracts and sugar, was specially created to decrease the concentrations of acids, to include the necessary active substances for the best efficacy on varroa mites' mortality, to have a good adherence, as well as to help attract honevbees after treatment to take care of the treated brood in a shorter period of time after treatment.